facundoolano/feedi/README.md

 | p                                     | entry focused                | pin entry                           |
 | f                                     | entry focused                | favorite entry                      |
 | Escape                                | viewing entry content        | go back                             |

-### Non-local setup

-Not that I claim this to be production-ready, but there's a [setup script](./setup_server.sh) to run it as a service on a Debian Linux, which has been tested on a raspberry pi with Pi OS lite.

 ## Design and implementation notes